-Each requirement-All requirements below isare 'optional' for implementation by ASPSPs and/or TPPs-for non-sweeping use cases.
-However, for sweeping, in the event any ASPSPCMA9 is mandated to implement VRPs-for any use case (e.g. sweeping), some of, these requirements may become 'mandatory' or are 'conditional' for implementation, as they will be 'mandatory' for in scope CMA Order (e.g. PCA and BCA) accounts and 'optional' for other accounts.
+All requirements below are 'optional' for implementation by ASPSPs and/or TPPs for non-sweeping use cases.
+However, for sweeping, in the event any CMA9 is mandated to implement VRPs, these requirements are 'conditional' for implementation, as they will be 'mandatory' for in scope CMA Order (e.g. PCA and BCA) accounts and 'optional' for other accounts.
 These terms are defined in the document "Categorisation of requirements for standards and implementation"4.

-ID Description MoSCoW Rationale ASPSP implemen tation for non- sweeping Implementation by ASPSPsCMA9 implementation for sweeping 1 The OBIE's Solution(s) must allow the PISP to transmit orand confirm the PSU's VRP Consent to the ASPSP. М Optional Regulatory Conditional 2 The OBIE's Solution(s) must optionally enabledefine identifiers and semantics for the following standardised consent parameters of the VRP Consent, which are agreed as part of the consent between the PISP and the PSU, and transmitted to the ASPSP_Parameters that may be included in a VRP Consent: Payee Account Name.
+ID Description MoSCoW ASPSP implemen tation for non-sweeping CMA9 implementation for sweeping 1 The OBIE's Solution(s) must allow the PISP to transmit and confirm the PSU's VRP Consent to the ASPSP.
+M Optional Conditional 2 The OBIE's Solution(s) must define identifiers and semantics for the following VRP Consent Parameters that may be included in a VRP Consent: Payee Account Name.
 Payee Account Identification details (e.g. account number and sort code or additionally roll number or full IBAN).
-The maximum amount of each payment initiated under the VRP Consent.VRP Payment The maximum cumulative amount per frequencytime window Expiry Date of the VRP Consent.
-Consent Reference (Remittance Information)^{9.5(3)} frequencytime window - Day/Week/Fortnight/Month/Half Year/Year Μ Regulatory Optional Conditional https://openbanking.atlassian.net/wiki/spaces/WOR/pages/469533314/Categorisation+of+requirements+for+ standards+and+implementation
+The maximum amount of each VRP Payment The maximum cumulative amount per time window Frequency of VRP Payments per time window Expiry Date Consent Reference (Remittance Information) ^{9.5(3)} time window - Day/Week/Fortnight/Month/Half Year/Year M Optional Conditional 3 The OBIE Solution(s) must allow the PISPs to initiate domestic payments with the VRP Consent.
+M Optional Conditional 4 The OBIE's Solution(s) must allow the ASPSP to apply SCA during VRP Consent Setup. М Optional Conditional https://openbanking. at lassian. net/wiki/spaces/WOR/pages/469533314/Categorisation+of+requirements+for+standards+and+implementation the offered by the state of the